seandstewart/bardly/bardly/plays/histories/henry-iv-part-2/11-player.md

 **PISTOL**
 God let me not live, but I will murder your ruff for this.

-**FALSTAFF**
-No more, Pistol; I would not have you go off here:
-discharge yourself of our company, Pistol.

 **MISTRESS QUICKLY**
 No, Good Captain Pistol; not here, sweet captain.